sonnguyen9800/TestPlf/README.md

 ### 5. Configurable Parameters
 ![alt text](image-2.png)
 - Health and flying speed parameters are adjustable via configuration files located in `Resources/Configs`.
-- In the project, another parameter exposed in the config is **CoinValue**, modify this to make coin retrieved when token claimed.
+- In the project, another parameter exposed in the config is **CoinValue**, update this to modify coin value retrieved when token claimed.

 ### Running the Game
 ![alt text](image-3.png)